 - The bonds were issued after 1989;

 - The person in whose name the bonds were issued was age 24 or older before they were issued;

 - The bonds were cashed in during the during tax year;

 - The taxpayer paid qualified higher education expenses;

 - The filing status on the return is not MFS;

-- In the Schedule B - 1099 Transactions window, select Other
+- In the Schedule B - 1099 Transactions window, click the Other button.

-- Select Proceeds from All Series EE US Savings Bonds and enter total amount received from Series EE and Series I bonds cashed in during the year;
+- Proceeds from All Series EE US Savings Bonds - Enter total amount, principal plus interest, received from Series EE and Series I bonds cashed in during the year.

-- Select Interest Portion of Proceeds enter the portion of the amount received that is interest;
+- Interest Portion of Proceeds - Enter the portion of the amount received that is interest.

-Note: This is a guide to entering US Savings Bond interest into Form 8815 in TaxSlayer Pro.
+Note: This is a guide to completing Form 8815 in the TaxSlayer Pro program.
 It is not intended as tax advice.